 - Support teachers in integrating climate change in their classrooms

 - Empower students to engage their family and community members in discussion around climate change

 The Climate in the Classroom Program was piloted in 2016 by UNH Extension, NH Sea Grant, and Strafford Regional Planning Commission, in partnership with two 5th-grade teachers at Oyster River Middle School.
 The program was designed to engage both students and their family members in learning about climate change.
-Since then, the program has expanded through a two-day teacher training in June 2019, organized in collaboration with the Great Bay National Estuarine Research Reserve’s Teachers on the Estuary (TOTE) program.
+Since then, the program has expanded through a two-day teacher training in June 2019, organized in collaboration with the Great Bay National Estuarine Research Reserve’s Teachers on the Estuary (TOTE) program (learn more).
 UNH Extension, NH Sea Grant, and other partners have worked with teachers at three additional schools (Portsmouth Middle School, Lincoln Akerman School, Winnacunnet High School) to implement the program, and teachers at several other schools have also implemented the program independently.

 YALE CLIMATE COMMUNICATIONS PODCAST: THESE KIDS ARE TEACHING THEIR OWN PARENTS ABOUT CLIMATE CHANGE